PLP-Database-DEPT/st-02/readme.md

 ## 📚 Assignment Questions

-### 1. Define software testing and explain why it is important in software development.
+### 1. What is functional testing, and why is it important in software development?

-### 2. Differentiate between error, defect, and failure with an example for each.
+### 2. Differentiate between unit testing and integration testing.
+Provide one example for each.

-### 3. Explain the "Pesticide Paradox" principle in software testing and why it is important to update test cases regularly.
+### 3. Explain the purpose of system testing and acceptance testing.
+How do they contribute to software quality?

-### 4. Describe the difference between static and dynamic testing and provide an example of each.
+### 4. What is non-functional testing, and how does it differ from functional testing?

-### 5. How does early testing in the software development lifecycle (SDLC) help reduce costs and improve software quality?
+### 5. Give two examples of non-functional testing and explain why they are important.

 ---

 Happy Learning! 🚀